gambitproject/gambit/doc/pyapi.rst

       Deletes this action from the game.

-      :raises gambit.UndefinedOperationError: when the action is the last one of its infoset.
+      :raises pygambit.UndefinedOperationError: when the action is the last one of its infoset.

    .. py:method:: precedes(node)